RapidStart Azure Landing Zones

 The above table just gives a small example of the additional measures we add to our environments.
 Others include automated on-boarding of VMs to patch management, backup vaults, log analytics and anti virus configuration.

 Well, we hope you enjoyed the article.
-Do let us know some of the common issues you see or if you are currently experiencing some of the problems highlighted above.
+Let us know of some of the common issues you see or if you are currently experiencing some of the problems highlighted above.

 Thank you for reading !